fightfil/fightfil.github.io-src/content/Penultimate-Step/01_prolouge.md

 "I know, Gregory.
 I'm practically running this, remember?"

 He rolls his eyes at me, "Whatever.
-Just don't piss of the headmaster on your last day."
+Just don't piss off the headmaster on your last day."

 "Hey, there's no better way to end your high school career."